-Medication for Nightmares Associated With PTSD
+Medication for PTSD Nightmares

 This content is accurate and true to the best of the author’s knowledge and should not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health-care professional.
 Do not stop or alter your current course of treatment.
 Drugs, supplements, herbs, essential oils, and miscellaneous ingestibles may have dangerous side effects.
 If pregnant or nursing, consult with a qualified professional on an individual basis.
 Seek help immediately if you are experiencing a medical emergency.”

 For those who suffer from post-traumatic stress disorder (PTSD), nightmares can be a reign of terror, disturbing one's sleep and pushing one into a downward spiral, suicidal ideation, and fear of sleeping.

 PTSD nightmares are so vivid, it's as though the actual experience is happening in the here and now.
 According to the National Center for PTSD, the nightmares may be a reliving of the trauma or have similar elements to the trauma.
 What adds to this is that those who have them are helpless and powerless to stop them while they are happening.